TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 # Changes

+## Formatting
+All paragraphs are now separed by double linebreaks.
+All single linebreaks are automatically converted to doubles.
+This is intentional.

+## Sampling
+Most sampling parameters are gone, leaving only randomness, topk and nucleus.
+You cannot reorder them.

 ## Context
 ### Window
 The model can see the initial 36K tokens of context.
 Once this amount is reached, the "rolling" begins.